 Wolf caught his break when he recorded for Sam Phillips at Memphis Recording Service, which would later become the famous Sun Studio, as well as the HQ of the record-label-to-be, Sun Records.

-However, as Sun Records had yet to be formed, Phillips licensed the recording to Chess Records, a prominent Chicago label that specialised in blues.
+However, as Sun Records had yet to be formed, Phillips licensed the recording to Chess Records, a prominent Chicago label that specialised in blues (and who feature heavily on our list of best blues albums!).

 Burnett supposedly got his name from squeezing his grandmother’s chicks too hard, and killing them.